 Add a layer

 Lounging around in your baselayers may be comfortable but it’s questionable how stylish you look and it sucks for the environment.
 It’s winter, so pull on a warm wool sweater and turn down the thermostat in your chalet, hotel room or condo.

 Don’t forget a bottle

 Always take a reusable bottle on your snow adventures.
 You’ll reduce plastic waste from bottled water, and stay hydrated out on the slopes.
-Our Nonstop x Mizu will do the trick.

 Bring a reusable cup